Computer and Information Systems (MS)

 Transfer Students

-Students may transfer up to 12 credits of graduate work taken at another accredited institution, subject to equivalence with MSCIS courses.
+Students may transfer up to 12 credits of graduate work taken at another accredited institution, with a maximum of 3 transfer credits applied toward their concentration.
+Transferability is subject to equivalence with MSCIS courses.
 Only courses with a grade of B (3.0 on a 4.0 scale) or better will be accepted.
 Transfer courses are not counted toward the UW-Parkside GPA requirement of 3.0 in MSCIS course work.

 Requirements for the Master of Science in Computer and Information Systems